 Respect the role of the Chairs as facilitators of the group, and recognize that given the size of the working group the chairs will need to take an active role in moving the agenda forward.

-Attend regular meetings one a month over the phone and at least once a year attend an in person meeting.
-The travel to the in person meeting will be covered by the working group member, not the GSTC.
-Attendance is mandatory and lack of attendance and constructive contribution will result in participant being asked to step down from the working group.

 Willingness to complete working group tasks as delegated by the Chair or Vice Chair, and review and approve documents in the timelines assigned.

 Recognize the need to potentially align some of the work of the group with other ongoing working groups or committees.